chili-publish/grafx-documentation/docs/GraFx-Studio/connectors/connector-acquia-dam/index.md

 ### DAM Queries & Variables

-#### Intro
+#### Introduction

-You want to filter down the assets suggested to the template user, using categories, keywords, etc. ...
+You may want to filter the assets suggested to the template user by using categories, keywords, etc.

-In the Acquia Dam solution, you can use a query language.
+In the Acquia DAM solution, you can use a query language.

 ![screenshot-full](assets1.png)